A sprint tri offering a bike and run course closed to traffic, spectacular water views and a fabulous finish in historic Fort Taber Park.

 The Whaling City Triathlon is part of the award-winning race series produced by Sun Multisport Events.
 Race with us this season and experience what makes our races special to thousands of triathletes.

-The Whaling City Triathlon is a sprint distance triathlon to be held on Sunday, July 6, 2014 in New Bedford, MA, the world's most famous whaling era seaport and the number one fishing port in America.
+The Whaling City Triathlon is a sprint distance triathlon to be held on Sunday, July 6, 2014 at Fort Taber Park at the corner of South and East Rodney French Blvd in New Bedford, MA, the world's most famous whaling era seaport and the number one fishing port in America.

 The Whaling City Triathlon is a terrific race for beginner and seasoned triathletes alike.
-The 0.25 mile swim takes place in Buzzards Bay and the 12-mile bike course is flat, fast and scenic and closed to traffic.
-Once the bike leg is finished athletes will run a 3.1 mile loop that is all on sidewalks and walking paths offering gorgeous water views and a fantastic finish in historic Fort Taber Park.
+The 0.25 mile swim takes place in Buzzards Bay, the 12-mile bike course is flat, fast and scenic and closed to traffic and the 3 mile run is all on sidewalks and walking paths offering gorgeous water views and a fantastic finish in historic Fort Taber Park.
 With multiple opportunties to see athletes on the swim, as they ride the bike course, and complete an out and back run course, this is one of the most spectator-friendly triathlons in New England!
 Click here to see a the 2013 Whaling City Triathlon photo album on Facebook.

 Adding to the appeal of coming to New Bedford for the 2014 Whaling City Triathlon, the legendary Charles W. Morgan, the world's last surviving wooden whaling ship and America's oldest merchant ship, will be docked at New Bedford State Pier the weekend of the race.
 The Morgan is a National Historic Landmark built in 1841 that is hitting the water again after a nearly $7 million, 5-year restoration project at Mystic Seaport.
 Learn more about this historic event with a click here.